Operation Mascot: Attack

 The British strike force was detected by German radar stations when it reached a point 43 mi from Kaafjord at 02:00.
 It took four minutes to pass a warning to Tirpitz; her protective smoke generators were in action by 02:13 and quickly covered the vessel in an artificial cloud.
 The battleship and anti-aircraft batteries located on the shore began firing a barrage towards the British aircraft at 02:19.
 German forces also began jamming the British aircraft's radios once they came within 10 mi of the Norwegian coastline.
 The smokescreen frustrated the British attack, as the crews of only two of the Barracudas and a pair of fighters managed to spot Tirpitz during the raid.

 The Hellcats and Fireflies were first to attack, and strafed anti-aircraft positions as well as the destroyer Z33 and small patrol craft Vp 6307.
 The patrol craft was forced aground and later declared a total loss.
 Due to the thick smoke, the fighter pilots were only able to locate targets by aiming at the sources of tracer gunfire.

 The Barracudas were targeted by heavy, but inaccurate, anti-aircraft gunfire as they arrived over Kaafjord.
 Aside from the two aircraft whose pilots sighted Tirpitz, the 35 other dive bombers attempting to attack the ship were forced to aim at her gun flashes.
 These bombing attacks took 25 minutes to complete; seven near misses were achieved but no damage was inflicted on Tirpitz.
 One of the other Barracudas attacked an anti-aircraft battery, another attempted to bomb a destroyer and a third scored a near miss on the tanker Nordmark.
 Three of the remaining four Barracudas did not find any targets and jettisoned their bombs into the sea; the fourth was unable to drop its bombs due to a faulty release mechanism.

 Although German gunners fired a heavy anti-aircraft barrage throughout the attack, they achieved little success.
-Only one British aircraft, a Corsair, was shot down near Kaafjord; its pilot survived and was taken prisoner.
+Only one British aircraft, a Corsair, was shot down near Kaafjord; its pilot, Lieutenant R. E. Dubber, survived and was taken prisoner.
 A damaged Barracuda was also forced to ditch near Indefatigable and its crew were rescued by the destroyer HMS Verulam.
 Several other Barracudas and five Hellcats were damaged during the raid and returned to their carriers.
 One of the damaged Hellcats was later written off after being judged beyond repair.

 A second British raid, which had been scheduled to take off from 08:00 on 17 July, was cancelled two minutes before the aircraft were to begin launching when fog began to build up near the carriers, and the British fleet turned south to return to Scapa Flow.
 Swordfish and Seafire aircraft flew protective patrols over the Home Fleet throughout the morning's operations.